waldemarnt/http-status-codes/README.md

 - [499](http://httpstatus.es/499) - **Client Closed Request** - Connection closed by client while HTTP server is processing.

 ### Server side error 5xx
+This means that even though the request appeared to be valid something went wrong at the server level and it wasn’t able to return anything.

 - [500](http://httpstatus.es/500) - **Internal Error** - The server encountered an unexpected condition which prevented it from fulfilling the request.
 - [501](http://httpstatus.es/501) - **Not Implemented** - The server does not support the facility required.
 - [502](http://httpstatus.es/502) - **Service temporarily overloaded** - The server cannot process the request due to a high load (whether HTTP servicing or other requests).
 The implication is that this is a temporary condition which maybe alleviated at other times.